 Your landlord may request to be present during the NBN installation, and may also want to decide where the equipment will be installed and connected.
 However, this also means that they’ll likely cover the costs of any extra installation fees incurred during the connection process.

 These fibre options aren’t available everywhere, however, and are more likely to be offered in new development areas or in apartment blocks.
-If you don’t have access to a fixed-line NBN alternative, you may want to try mobile broadband or home wireless broadband: both these broadband types use the same 3G, 4G, and in some cases 5G mobile networks that connect your phone to the internet when you’re away from WiFi.
+If you don’t have access to a fixed-line NBN alternative, you may want to try mobile broadband or home wireless broadband: both these broadband types use the same 4G and 5G mobile networks that connect your phone to the internet when you’re away from WiFi.

 Mobile broadband is designed to be portable, and is great for tablets and laptops.
 Home wireless broadband is marketed as a home internet solution, and is probably more suitable if you’re looking to replace your NBN plan completely.